storchdev/midimaxxing/README.md

 python transcribe.py --hands top video.mp4 --patch-args --offset 0.5
 ```

-**Full pipeline** produces `midi/<stem>_final.mid` via three steps:
+**Full pipeline** produces `midi/<stem>_final.mid`:
 1. Audio transcription → `midi/<stem>_audio.mid`
+2. Keyboard geometry (interactive, cached) → `midi/<stem>_keyboard.json` (skipped with `--no-prune`)
-2. Visual inference → `midi/<stem>.pkl` (per-frame key predictions)
+3. Visual inference → `midi/<stem>.pkl`, `midi/<stem>_video.mid`
+4. Pruning: drop audio-hallucinated notes no hand could reach → `midi/<stem>_pruned.mid` (skipped with `--no-prune`)
-3. MIDI patching → `midi/<stem>_final.mid`
+5. MIDI patching → `midi/<stem>_final.mid`

 **Audio-only** produces `midi/<stem>.mid` directly.
 No GPU or visual dependencies needed beyond `requests`.

 ### --hands

 Use `--hands top` if the player's hands are at the top of the frame, or `--hands bottom` if they're at the bottom (player POV, synthesia style).
 The visual model requires hands at the top; `--hands bottom` rotates the video 180° before inference and cleans up the temp file automatically.
-The bbox picker (if used) opens on the already-flipped frame, so the crop coordinates you click will be correct.
+The keyboard picker always displays the frame hands-bottom for annotation regardless of `--hands`, so the picture never looks upside-down.

 `--hands` is required for the full pipeline so you don't silently get wrong predictions.

 ### bbox

 The bbox is the pixel crop of the piano keys in the video frame (`x1,y1,x2,y2`).
-If omitted, an interactive picker opens so you can click the two corners.
+If omitted, an interactive picker opens so you can click the two corners (plus, when pruning is enabled, the left edge of every C key in `--keyboard-range`).

+### Pruning unreachable notes

+The full pipeline runs a hand-reachability pruning pass by default: a YOLO hand-detection model tracks both hands across the video, and any audio-transcribed note whose key no hand was near at its onset gets dropped before patching.
+This catches notes the audio model hallucinated outright (patching can only shorten notes, never remove them).

+The keyboard picker collects `--keyboard-range LOW HIGH` (default `A0 C8`, full 88-key) as note names, plus the left edge of every C key, so key positions can be interpolated from pixel coordinates.
+Geometry is cached to `midi/<stem>_keyboard.json` — delete it to re-annotate.

+Relevant flags: `--no-prune` (skip pruning entirely, matching pre-pruning behavior), `--keyboard-range LOW HIGH`, `--num-hands`, `--max-disappear-frames` (how many frames a hand can vanish from YOLO and still be interpolated), `--reach-margin-px`, `--yolo-conf`, `--max-match-distance-px`, `--prune-args` (forwarded to `prune_midi.py`).

 ## Other scripts